Azure-Samples/active-directory-dotnetcore-daemon-v2/4-Call-OwnApi-Pop/Microsoft.Identity.Web.Future/README.md

 ### Troubleshooting your web app or web API

 In order to troubleshoot your web app you can set the `subscribeToOpenIdConnectMiddlewareDiagnosticsEvents` optional boolean to `true` when you call `AddMicrosoftIdentityPlatformAuthentication`.
-This will display on the output window the progression of the OpenID connect message through OpenID Connect middleware (from the reception of the message from Azure Active directory to the availability of the user identity in `HttpContext.User`)
+This will display on the output window the progression of the OpenID connect message through OpenID Connect middleware (from the reception of the message from Microsoft Entra ID to the availability of the user identity in `HttpContext.User`)

 <img alt="OpenIdConnectMiddlewareDiagnostics" src="https://user-images.githubusercontent.com/13203188/62538366-75ac0380-b807-11e9-9ce0-d0eec9381b78.png" width="75%"/>

 In order to troubleshoot your web API you can set the `subscribeToJwtBearerMiddlewareDiagnosticsEvents` optional boolean to `true` when you call `AddMicrosoftWebApiAuthentication`.
-Enabling these diagnostics will display on the output window the progression of the OAuth 2.0 message through the JWTBearer middleware (from the reception of the message from Azure Active directory to the availability of the user identity in `HttpContext.User`)
+Enabling these diagnostics will display on the output window the progression of the OAuth 2.0 message through the JWTBearer middleware (from the reception of the message from Microsoft Entra ID to the availability of the user identity in `HttpContext.User`)

 <img alt="JwtBearerMiddlewareDiagnostics" src="https://user-images.githubusercontent.com/13203188/62538382-7d6ba800-b807-11e9-9540-560e7129197b.png" width="65%"/>